 In addition, on May 11, 2012, the Board of Directors resolved to adopt the Group Integrity Charter and Code of Conduct (last updated by resolution of July 14, 2023).
 The document (below also the "Code") supplements the current rules on banking, investment services and employment, identifying the fundamental principles of conduct for those working for the company.
-The Code therefore concerns all persons performing activities on behalf of the Company: members of supervisory, management and control bodies of the Company, employees, personal financial advisors authorised for cold-calling, outsourcers.
+The Code therefore concerns all persons performing activities on behalf of the Company: members of supervisory, management and control bodies of the Company, employees, Personal Financial Advisors authorised to offer their services outside their registered office, outsourcers.